HeidiJheng/HeidiJheng.github.io/content/event/Etmaal2024/index.md

 ---
 title: Corrective Messages on Social Media: The Role of Text Genre and Harm Features

-event: Paper presentation at the 74th Annual Conference of the International Communication Association (ICA 2024)
+event: Paper presentation at the Etmaal van de Communicatiewetenschap (Etmaal 2024)

-location: Gold Coast, Australia
+location: Rotterdam, the Netherlands

 summary: Paper presentation at the Etmaal van de Communicatiewetenschap (Etmaal 2024)